Logo

 • The shooting star candlestick pattern consists of a small body near the session's low, a long upper shadow, and little to no lower shadow.

-What Is a Shooting Star Candlestick?
+What Is a Shooting Star Candlestick Pattern?

 The shooting star candlestick is a bearish reversal pattern and is a significant indicator in technical analysis.